roelal/ng-thunderhead/README.md

 }]);
 ```

-The ng-thunderhead module will automatically instigate an interaction for the current route's path every time a new view comes up in the browser.
+The ng-thunderhead module will automatically instigate an _interaction_ for the destination location upon a succesful state change.
+(Unless you change the activation event.)
+If the destination route is e.g. `/#!/foo/bar`, the _interactionPath_ will be `/foo/bar`.

 A better way to load the library and avoid a FOUC is to use a router like [ui-router](https://github.com/angular-ui/ui-router) that allows you to defer pageload until after all of a given route's dependencies have been loaded.
 The `loadProject` method returns a promise so you can use it with any give plugin or framework but ui-router is a really good choice for most projects.